 National Australian Annual (NAFA)

 Established by Alex Julius in 1992, NAFA is Australia’s largest and most widely-distributed fishing magazine and now reaches a total edition readership in excess of 160 000.
-NAFA is a bi-annual, coming out in June/July and December/January of each year.
-NAFA is a large format, full colour, gloss magazine with up to 300 pages of content per edition.
+NAFA is a bi-annual magazine and is a large format, full-colour, gloss magazine with up to 300 pages of content per edition.

 Readers consider NAFA a reliable and authoritative source for information on fishing, locations, species, equipment, tackle, techniques, 4WD and boating.This quality magazine contains informative articles and first-class photography from the best writers in the country.